Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 There is one important thing to mention on mass storage devices: The **risk of premature plugoff** .
 In other applications, data may still reside in **write cache** RAM only, while the app is displaying successful writing.
 In Linux, you have to unmount a device, in WIN, you call "safe remove" to make sure the write cache is synced to the device.

 To avoid this, QMapShack implements its own handling of device mounting.
 *If you access a device via the icon in the workspace QMapShack will take care about mounting and unmounting the device.
-Simply plugin the device and wait until QMapshack recognized it.
+Simply plugin the device and wait until QMapShack recognized it.
 The device is unmounted **unless** QMapShack is actively reading/writing it (**Cursor is an hourglass**).
 Once done **you can unplug** the device without any further action.*

-This automounting of QMapShack may interfere with your OS mounting behavoiur and produce some warning.
-But following above rule, you shold be on the safe side and not loose any data.
+This automounting of QMapShack may interfere with your OS mounting behavior and produce some warning.
+But following above rule, you should be on the safe side and not loose any data.
 If not, its time to file a bug.

 # Your Workspace #

-The workspace is the place where QMapShack keeps your actions **while youe are working** with it.
+The workspace is the place where QMapShack keeps your actions **while you are working** with it.
 This is distinct from the concept of project files, where your data conceptually resides before you begin after you are done.

 Data in your file based projects is only stored in your files if you select "save" in the project file line's context menu.